EdisonLeeeee/EdisonLeeeee.github.io/source/_posts/Introduction.md

 ## About me

-I am currently a first-year Ph.D. student at [Sun Yat-sen University (SYSU)](https://www.sysu.edu.cn/), where I am advised by Prof. [Liang Chen](https://chenliang.tech/).
+I am currently a Ph.D. student at [Sun Yat-sen University (SYSU)](https://www.sysu.edu.cn/), where I am advised by Prof. [Liang Chen](https://chenliang.tech/).
 I received the master's degree from Sun Yat-sen University in 2021.
 My research interests are in the area of **Trustworthy Graph Learning**.
 More specifically, I work on the area of graph neural networks including their theory foundations, reliability and applications.

 ## 💨 News
 What’s new